isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Dr Loh Huai Heng.md

 Malaysia Sarawak (UNIMAS)</p>
 <p></p>
 <h4>Profile</h4>
-<p>Dr Loh Huai Heng is a Consultant Endocrinologist and Senior Clinical Lecturer
+<p>Prof Dr Loh Huai Heng is a Consultant Endocrinologist and Senior Clinical
-at the Faculty of Medicine and Health Sciences, Universiti of Malaysia Sarawak (UNIMAS).
+Lecturer at the Faculty of Medicine and Health Sciences, Universiti of Malaysia Sarawak (UNIMAS).
 She completed her medical degree at the University of Malaya, obtained her Membership of the Royal College of Physicians (UK), and specialized in Endocrinology and Metabolism before being awarded Fellowship of the Royal College of Physicians Edinburgh.</p>
 <p>She is a recipient of several research grants, including the Fundamental